top of page

 We are very fortunate to have great options locally.

-As a Primary Midwife I am willing to work within an hour+ radius of my home office in Rockport, Maine.
-As an assistant Midwife, that area may stretch a little further as I am not the first Midwife on location.
+Rose & Oak serves an hour+ radius from the office in Rockland, Maine.
+As an assistant midwife, that area may stretch a little further as I am not the first midwife on location.
 I prefer to attend home births that are within a 30 minute commute to the nearest hospital.

 One of the wonderful aspects of home based midwifery is the inclusion of young ones.
 I am always open to having little hands assist in measuring and feeling bellies.
 It is a great pleasure witnessing siblings prepare for a little one to join the family.